What you will see

 Rock Formations, Sea Life, Wreck

 River Gurara MV was a Nigerian cargo motor vessel that sank on 26th February 1989 in Cape Espichel, during a strong storm.
-This shipwreck is the most popular dive spot in the Sesimbra region, being typically the first dive for almost all dive centres.
+This shipwreck is the most popular dive spot in the Sesimbra region, being typically the first dive for almost all dive centers.

 River Gurara MV, a vessel of 175 meters was defeated by the fury of the sea and sank in winter, breaking into two parts close to Cape Espichel, on the 25th February 1989, during a strong storm.